Jonny Howson: Middlesbrough

 On 7 July 2017, after much speculation, Howson signed for newly relegated EFL Championship club Middlesbrough, for an undisclosed fee, reported to be around £6 million.
 He made his debut on 5 August 2017, the opening day of the Championship season, in a 1–0 defeat to promotion-favoured Wolverhampton Wanderers, in which he was substituted off in the 81st minute for Rudy Gestede.

 The club finished the 2017–18 season in fifth place to qualify for the play-offs, where they were defeated by Aston Villa 1–0 on aggregate.
 He scored twice in 41 appearances in the Championship, with 44 appearances in all competitions.

 On 29 December 2023, Howson played his 300th game for Middlesbrough in a 2–1 away win over Huddersfield Town.
 Howson had a penalty saved but scored from the resulting corner.
 On 3 May 2024, Howson signed a new one-year contract with Middlesbrough.
 He has since left Middlesbrough upon the expiration of his contract.

 Leeds United Academy

-On 11 August 2025 Leeds FC announced Howson's return to the club in a "player-coach role" in the Leeds United Academy.
+On 11 August 2025, Leeds United announced Howson's return to the club in a "player-coach role" in the Leeds United Academy.